Challenges for Reinforcement Learning in Quantum Circuit Design

-It can, in fact, be shown, that any multiple qubit logic gate (= unitary matrix of arbitrary size) may be composed of CNOT and single qubit gates, which is a concept called \textit{universality} of gate sets \citep{Barenco.1995}.
-One universal set of gates that is close to current quantum hardware consists of the following operations \citep{kitaev1997quantum}: \begin{itemize} \item CNOT (cf. Eq.~\eqref{eq:CX}) \item X-Rotation: \item PhaseShift: \end{itemize} with the corresponding $2\times2$ Pauli matrices $\B{X}$ and $\B{Z}$ defined in Eq.~\eqref{eq:PAULImatrices}.
-In addition, we use the \textit{Controlled-PhaseShift} defined as:
+A CNOT gate flips the state of the target qubit $\ket{\B{b}}$ if and only if the control qubit $\ket{\B{a}}=\ket{\B{1}}$.
+In fact, it can be shown that any multi-qubit logic gate (i.e., unitary matrix of arbitrary size) can be composed of CNOT and single-qubit gates, which is a concept called \textit{universality} of gate sets \citep{Barenco.1995}.
+One universal set of gates, close to current quantum hardware, consists of CNOT \eqref{eq:CX}, X-Rotation \eqref{eq:RX}, and PhaseShift \eqref{eq:P} operations \citep{kitaev1997quantum}: